 Heat pumps aren’t as effective when temperatures drop below 30 degrees.
 The pump will struggle to extract heat, causing it to run much less efficiently.
 You can improve your HVAC heat pump efficiency by pairing a heat pump with a furnace.
 Furnaces spread even heating from room to room.
-Combine that with a durable American Standard heat pump, and you’ve got a hybrid system that keeps your family comfortable and potentially saves you energy.
+Combine that with a durable American Standard heat pump, and you have a hybrid system that keeps your family comfortable and potentially saves you energy.

 The two systems share the heating load with this dual-fuel option but never function simultaneously.
 Each system operates when it is most cost-effective.
 The heat pump will be the primary heating and cooling system.
 However, when the temperature drops below the heat pump’s ability to operate as efficiently as the gas furnace, the gas furnace will take over until the temperature rises enough for the heat pump to operate more efficiently.

 To learn if a dual-fuel system is right for your home, contact Jerry from Hillside.

 WHAT’S THE DIFFERENCE BETWEEN A HEAT PUMP AND AN AIR CONDITIONER?

 While essentially identical in cooling mode, the heating mode is an entirely different story.
 Air conditioners do not provide heating, but heat pumps do.
 Thanks to a reversing valve in the outdoor unit, a heat pump can absorb heat energy from outside air, even in extremely cold temperatures, and transfer the heat inside the home, releasing heat into the air.
 A heat pump can heat and cool, but an air conditioner cannot, which is the primary difference between the two HVAC systems.
 An air conditioner is typically paired with a furnace to provide heat during the cold months.
-Together, an air conditioner and furnace are complete heating and cooling system.
+Together, an air conditioner and furnace are a complete heating and cooling system.

 How long does a heat pump last?